 Florida Annual Report Cost

-The Annual Report filing fee for a Florida Corporation is $150 and $138.75 for the LLC.
+The Annual Report filing fee for a Florida corporation is $150, and $138.75 for the LLC.

 Annual Report Due Date

-The Annual Report is due by May 1st each year and can be made as early as January 1st.
+The Florida Annual Report is due by May 1st each year and can be made as early as January 1st.

 Florida Annual Report FAQs